Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Introduction

 \section{Introduction}

 A well-adopted softmax function along with its accompanying cross-entropy loss has been introduced by Bridle\cite{Bridle1990} in 1990.
+Since then, softmax has been proved effective and used extensively in classification.
 With a proper setting, a softmax output converges to a class probability conditioned on the input.
-Softmax has been proved effective and used extensively in classification.

 Nevertheless, softmax limitations become more noticeable in object recognition \cite{ScheirerEtAl2013a, OpenMax2016}, where a chance to encounter an un-prepared class is common.
 Many approaches address this issue through open-set recognition (OSR).